CORE CLERKSHIP

 GUIDELINES

-1. Length: minimum of six weeks.
+1. Length: Minimum of six weeks.

-2. Sites: general pediatric unit, ambulatory care unit, pediatric emergency department, nursery, NICU, PICU, private office practice, additional sites, as available.
+2. Sites: General pediatric unit, ambulatory care unit, pediatric emergency department, nursery, NICU, PICU, private office practice, additional sites, as available.

 3. At the start of the clerkship an orientation is given.
 The SGU clerkship director or designee discusses the program’s goals and objectives, the responsibilities of the clerk, the schedule and assignments to preceptors and residents.
 The student is introduced to the key preceptors and staff members in the department.